Users report issues with Facebook, Instagram and WhatsApp in widespread outage

 SINGAPORE: Facebook, Instagram and WhatsApp users in parts of the world including Singapore, Manila and the United States were unable to access some of the apps' functions on Wednesday (Jul 3).

-According to the website Down Detector, Facebook users in the US and the United Kingdom were among the heaviest hit.
+According to outage tracking website Down Detector, Facebook users in the US and the United Kingdom were among the heaviest hit.
 In Asia, Singapore and Manila reported the most disruptions.

+It said more than 14,000 users reported issues with Instagram, while more than 7,500 and 1,600 users reported issues with Facebook and WhatsApp.

+The website's live outage map showed that the issues mainly cropped up in parts of Europe and the United States.

 Reports of users in Singapore who were unable to post or download photos on the social media platforms were at its peak at around 10pm.